Schedule Service

 One of the simplest yet most important tasks during a tune-up is checking your air filter.
 A clogged filter restricts airflow, making your HVAC system struggle to circulate air throughout your home.
 This not only drives up your energy bills but also puts extra strain on the fan motor and other parts.
 During your service, the technician will inspect your filter and replace it if it’s dirty.
 This single step can significantly improve your system’s performance and your home’s air quality.
 If you’re concerned about the air you breathe, we can also discuss more advanced air quality products that work with your system.

-Checking Electrical Parts and Refrigerant Levels
+Electrical Component and Refrigerant Level Checks

 Your HVAC system relies on a series of electrical connections and components to function correctly.
 A technician will inspect and tighten all electrical connections, test capacitors, and check the fan motor and thermostat to ensure everything is working safely.
 For your air conditioner, they will also check the refrigerant levels.
 If the refrigerant is too low or too high, it’s a sign of a problem that can impact cooling performance and damage the compressor.
 Catching a refrigerant leak early can save you from a much more serious air conditioning repair in the middle of a Texas summer.

-Inspecting Key Components and Lubricating Parts
+Inspecting and Lubricating Moving Parts

 Finally, a tune-up involves inspecting and servicing the mechanical parts of your system.
 The technician will lubricate all moving parts, like motors and bearings, to reduce friction and prevent them from wearing out prematurely.
 They’ll also perform critical safety checks, such as inspecting the heat exchanger for cracks, testing the burners and igniter on your furnace, and ensuring the exhaust vents are clear.
 This comprehensive approach ensures every part of your system is in good working order, giving you peace of mind.
 These detailed checks are a key part of all our HVAC services.

-How Often Should You Schedule HVAC Maintenance?
+How Often Should You Schedule HVAC System Service?

 Here’s the straightforward answer: you should have your HVAC system serviced twice a year.
 Think of it as a check-up for your home’s hardest-working appliance.
 One visit in the spring prepares your air conditioner for the intense Texas summer, and another in the fall gets your furnace ready for any surprise cold fronts.
 This isn’t just an arbitrary rule; it’s the best way to ensure both your heating and cooling systems are running efficiently when you need them most.